darshandesai1095/taskweaver/README.md

 - **Task Dependencies**: Tasks can depend on other tasks, which must be completed before the dependent task starts.
 - **Parallelism**: Execute independent tasks concurrently for maximum efficiency.
 - **Event Handling**: Custom callbacks for task start, completion, and error handling.
-- **Dynamic Task Insertion**: Tasks can be added dynamically after the workflow has started, and their dependencies are managed.
+- **Dynamic Task Insertion**: Tasks can be added dynamically after the workflow starts and their dependencies are managed.
 - **Retries**: Automatically retry failed tasks with configurable limits.
 - **Timeouts**: Tasks have configurable timeouts for their execution.
 - **Error Handling**: Built-in error handling and detailed logs.